areid-van/standroid/README.md

 # standroid
-App to run on Raspberry Pi to control a stand-up desk from the web
+App to control a stand-up desk from the web.

+Runs on Raspberry Pi with a 4 channel relay switch connected to the GPIO bus

+Requires the Python bottle module.
+Just run with ./python standroid.py